 - Professor Bruce Robinson AM, Council Chair

 - Professor Ingrid Winship, Chair, Australian Health Ethics Committee

 - Professor Steve Wesselingh, Chair, Research Committee

-- Professor Sharon Lewin, Chair, Health Translation Advisory Committee
+- Professor Sharon Lewin AO, Chair, Health Translation Advisory Committee

 - Dr Katherine Woodthorpe AO, Chair, Health Innovation Advisory Committee